Let's own our attention! Wait, what does that even mean?

 The more we are aware of and in control of our attention, the more we can thrive.

-When we focus on things that fill our bucket, we benefit.
+When we focus on things that energize, help us or uplift us, we benefit.
 When we waste attention on things that don’t matter, we miss out.
 More than ever, we’ve got to get really good at understanding and taking control of how and where we give our attention.

 You in?